+In 1994 Congress passed the Violence Against Women Act (VAWA) in recognition of the severity of crimes associated with domestic violence, sexual assault, and stalking.
 Created in 1995, OVW administers financial and technical assistance to communities across the country that are developing programs, policies, and practices aimed at ending domestic violence, dating violence, sexual assault, and stalking.

-Since its inception, OVW has awarded over $5 billion in grants and cooperative agreements, and has launched a multifaceted approach to implementing VAWA.
+Since its inception, OVW has awarded over $9 billion in grants and cooperative agreements and has launched a multifaceted approach to implementing VAWA.
 By forging state, local, and tribal partnerships among police, prosecutors, judges, victim advocates, health care providers, faith leaders, and others, OVW grant programs help provide victims with the protection and services they need to pursue safe and healthy lives, while simultaneously enabling communities to hold offenders accountable for their violence.

 BECOME A PEER REVIEWER

 OVW needs peer reviewers!
 Sign up to become a peer reviewer at www.justice.gov/ovw/peer-review.